contractautomataproject/tictactoe/README.md

 `App.java` contains the game, whilst  `AppBuildStrategy.java` is used to create (offline) the strategies that are used by `App.java` to play the game.
 The used automata are built or synthesised inside `AppBuildStrategy.java`.

-The class `grid.Grid.java` is used to store a configuration of the game, to update the configuration, and has methods to check if the configuration is winning for some player or if it is a tie.
+Inside the package `grid`, the class `Grid.java` is used to store a configuration of the game, to update the configuration, and has methods to check if the configuration is winning for some player or if it is a tie.
 This class has also facilities to print at console the current configuration of the game, and to import/export a configuration stored as label of a state of an automaton.

-Finally, the class `symbols.Symbol.java` and its sub-classes `symbols.Circle.java` and `symbol.Cross.java` are used to store information about the representation of each player.
+Finally, inside the package `symbols`, the class `Symbol.java` and its sub-classes `Circle.java` and `Cross.java` are used to store information about the representation of each player.